-The stroke becomes slower and slower as the modulation wheel value is increased.
+The strumming becomes slower and slower as the modulation wheel value is increased.
+When the value is 127, all strings are played simultaneously.
 From B4 to A5, the modulation wheel value is 64 or higher to bridge mute.

 When the root of a chord ascends or descends by a semitone, the chord tries to move a semitone as far as possible in the same type.